vipul-07/Authentication/README.md

 ##### Run migration for database tables
 - Go to project level root directory and run `` npm install ``
-- Update any model with new fields with corresponding "Type"
-- Run npm run build command (It will create build folder)

 ##### Set environment variable